Dibz15/OpenMineChangeDetection/README.md

 ## Overview

+**Created by Austin Dibble as part of his MSc thesis research at University of Strathclyde.**

 This repository is all the code that I have used in the experimentation and writing of my MSc dissertation titled "Characterising Open Cast Mining from Satellite Data".